msw2005/Social-Network/README.md

 Getting Started
 Prerequisites

-Python 3.x installed on your system
+Python 3.9 x installed on your system

 Required Python packages (to be installed with pip)